 “Are you alright?”
 Severus asked as he crouched down beside me to help.

-heart was pounding as I threw strewn-about viper fangs back into my bag.
+“I’m fine.
+I’m just such a klutz sometimes…” Especially around you, I added silently.
+Now my heart was pounding as I threw strewn-about viper fangs back into my bag.

 “Oh, go ahead!
 I’ll be there in a second.”

 Severus had already written the day’s assignment on the board, a Swelling Solution, with a list of instructions and necessary ingredients.
 Without needing to be told what to do, the Slytherins and Gryffindors set to work gathering ingredients from the classroom supply I had just stocked.
-I stashed my own ingredients near the door and sat patiently at the front of the room, waiting for questions that would probably not come since most of the Gryffindors seemed too scared to ask, and the Slytherins knew Severus wouldn’t deny them
+I stashed my own ingredients near the door and sat patiently at the front of the room, waiting for questions that probably wouldn’t come since most of the Gryffindors seemed too scared to ask, and the Slytherins knew Severus wouldn’t deny them answers.

 “Was everything still usable?”
 Severus asked quietly.

-“Oh, yes, from what I could tell.
+“I think so, from what I could tell.
 Sorry again about that.”
 I stared at my hands, which were smeared with dirt from fumbling around on the floor.

-“Probably; I thought it might be fun.”
+“Probably.
+I thought it might be fun.”

 Severus scoffed.
 “Fun?
 Having to supervise hormonal teenagers while listening to ghastly music so loud one cannot think?”